kevin-rn/Efficient-Fact-checking/README.md

 Note: Training encoders from scratch is possible, by passing the ensuring there is no encoders folder (setting name) in the data/jpq_doc folder.

 arguments:
-  CLAIM_NAME            Name of the claim dataset to run for e.g. hover or wice

-  SETTING               Name of the data corpus to run for (name of the database file)

-  BM25_TYPE             Run for original pipeline setting or reranking (skips sentence
+  CLAIM_NAME            Name of the claim dataset to run for [hover | wice] SETTING               Name of the data corpus to run for, in other words the name of the database file BM25_TYPE             Run for original pipeline setting or reranking which skips sentence
-                        selection stage) e.g. original or -
+                        selection stage (original)
   HOVER_STAGE           Perform immediate claim verification stage or include sentence
-                        selection e.g. sent_select or -
+                        selection (sent_select)

-  RETRIEVAL_MODE        Perform cpu (default) or gpu retrieval e.g. cpu or gpu.

-  SUBVECTORS            Amount of subvectors to use e.g. 96 (default)
+  RETRIEVAL_MODE        Perform cpu or gpu retrieval (default: cpu) SUBVECTORS            Amount of subvectors to use (default: 96)

 ```
+For more information on retrieval methods, read the README inside ``src/retrieval``.
 For more information on each HoVer stage, read the README inside ``src/hover``.

 ## Citation